-Assessing the achievements of pupils in RE in ways that are manageable, fair and valid are one of the keyways in which quality learning in the subject can be developed.
-This section of the draws together the svllabus advice and requirements of the Aareed Syllabus Conference about the standards set, and how to achieve them.
+Assessing the achievements of pupils in RE in ways that are manageable, fair and valid is one of the key ways in which quality learning in the subject can be developed.
+This section of the syllabus draws together the advice and requirements of the Agreed Syllabus Conference about the standards set, and how to achieve them.
 But the section does not stand alone: the whole syllabus reflects these standards through the teaching and learning intentions which are established.